anikethta/RV32I-Core/README.md

 # RV32I implementation

-This is a RV32I core implemented with the intention of running within an Xilinx Spartan-7 FPGA <br />
+Ts (this) is a RV32I core (may be ported to a Xilinx Spartan-7 FPGA soon) <br />
-\n However, porting this to a FPGA will take a while...

 ## This is a WIP (currently single-cycle), currently working on:
-    - Finish L1 Data Cache, Pseudo-LRU implementation
+    - Finish Unified L1 Cache
-    - Pipelining
+    - p-LRU implementation

 ## To build tb with Verilator:
     - cd build